 Here are the earliest examples I’ve found:

 - In 1566, Thomas Posthumus Hoby was born.

-Shakespeare even featured a character named Posthumus Leonatus in his Cymbeline (circa 1611).
+Shakespeare even featured a character named Posthumus Leonatus in his play Cymbeline (circa 1611).

 For centuries, names like these were used as firsts and middles, for both boys and girls, in England and elsewhere (U.S. included).

 The practice started winding down in the late 1800s; I’ve only found handful of babies named Posthumus born post-1900.